 So, the first thing you must consider to address the structural location of a product marketing or product manager job is where the work resides and in which boundary.

 Departmentalization is a decision about how to organize people around work within the boundaries.
 It is one of the more significant decisions and must directly align and reinforce your business strategy and competitive difference.
 While there are a variety of ways to departmentalize, leaders tend to default to functional departmentalization because it’s the only thing they know.
 The six departmentalization choices are shown in the chart.

-The good news is that each disadvantage can be mitigated by implementing other roles, mechanisms
+The good news is that each disadvantage can be mitigated by implementing other roles, mechanisms, and processes.

 Each departmentalization choice described in the chart fits better with different competitive positions.
 Case in point: Apple competes mostly on a product leadership competitive difference.
 To gain and keep its competitive advantage, Apple maintains deep expertise in various technology areas such as screens, cameras, memory, etc. Its teams are most likely functionally organized to cultivate and innovate this deep expertise.
 On the other hand, consider a luxury retailer focused on its competitive difference of customer intimacy.
 Here the commercial-facing part of the business may be organized around a kind of customer segmentation.